nodejs/node/doc/topics/event-loop-timers-and-nexttick.md

 between the timer being scheduled and its callback being executed will be 105ms.

-Note: To prevent the **poll** phase from starving the event loop, libuv also has a hard maximum (system dependent) before it stops polling for more events.
+Note: To prevent the **poll** phase from starving the event loop, [libuv] (http://libuv.org/) (the C library that implements the Node.js event loop and all of the asynchronous behaviors of the platform) also has a hard maximum (system dependent) before it stops polling for more events.